FGasper/p5-Sys-Binmode/README.md

 - Even more ideally, this behaviour should be Perl’s _default_.
 Maybe someday!

+# ACKNOWLEDGEMENTS

+Thanks to Leon Timmermans (LEONT) for some debugging help.

 # LICENSE & COPYRIGHT

 Copyright 2021 Gasper Software Consulting.
 All rights reserved.